Skip to main content

 Capital Structure

-This reading goes into more detail on the target capital structure mentioned above, including how it might change, theories regarding the optimal capital structure, and how competing stakeholder interests impact capital structure decisions.
+This reading introduces a company’s Weighted Average Cost of Capital (WACC) and goes into detail on its target capital structure, including how it might change, theories regarding the optimal capital structure, and how competing stakeholder interests impact capital structure decisions.

-Answer these 5 questions to test your readiness for the Level I Exam.
+Answer these five CFA practice questions to test your readiness for the Level I Exam.

-Is the Corporate Issuers Topic the Same for CFA Level I and Level II?
+Is the Corporate Finance Topic the Same for CFA Level I and Level II?

 Keep Reading For More CFA Level I Topic Overviews